strontic/strontic.github.io/xcyclopedia/library/WmiApSrv.exe-72260CE9438A7A9A8A5BA101EDA4D6BD.md

 ## Possible Misuse

 *The following table contains possible examples of `WmiApSrv.exe` being misused.
-While `WmiApSrv.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `WmiApSrv.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --